messersm/replay/README.md

 Replay files can have different formats.
 Right now only a human-readable and -editable format is implemented.
-This format looks mostly like python except that the actual values a encoded with json.
+This format looks mostly like python except that the actual values are encoded with json.

 Here's an example script: